 According to Coppola, the original amount budgeted for sets in Bram Stoker's Dracula was a massive chunk of the film's total cost—so much so that he worried he'd go over budget if he actually stuck to the elaborate set designs his original production designer planned.
 So, he hired different production designers, scaled down the sets, and brought in legendary art director Eiko Ishioka to transform his vision of Dracula into something different.

 With Ishioka, who later admitted she'd never seen a Dracula film before working on Coppola's project, the director crafted a philosophy that "the costumes are the sets," putting all the focus on his actors and what they were wearing, with the sets themselves acting as mere backdrops for the performances.
-Inspired by everything from insects to symbolist painters to The Kiss by Gustav Klimt (which is homaged in Dracula's final costume of the film), Ishioka set about crafting everything from a dress centered on snakes for Lucy Westenra to an insect-like straightjacket for Renfield.
+Inspired by everything from insects to symbolist painters to by Gustav Klimt (which is homaged in Dracula's final costume of the film), Ishioka set about crafting everything from a dress centered on snakes for Lucy Westenra to an insect-like straightjacket for Renfield.
 For Dracula's first appearance as a vampire, she also ditched the classic cape in favor of a long, flowing crimson robe, which remains one of the film's most famous visuals.

 Ishioka won the Academy Award for costume design in 1993 for her work on Bram Stoker's Dracula.